mui/toolpad/docs/data/toolpad/components/text-field/text-field.md

 ## Appearance

-The TextField component has some appearance related props supported in Toolpad.
-Let's look at each of these below:
+The TextField component supports below mentioned appearance related props in Toolpad:

 ### label

-A label that describes the content of the textfield.
-Eg: Enter name.
+A label that describes the content of the textfield e.g. Enter name.

 ### variant

-The variant property supports three different options: outlined (default), filled and standard.
+The variant property supports three different options: outlined (default), filled, and standard.
 Outlined is for low-emphasis while filled is a high-emphasis input.
 Standard is used for less-pronounced actions that ensure user remains focused on the main content.

 {{"demo": "TextFieldVariant.js", "hideToolbar": true}}